 Trent joined the Washington staff of former Congresswoman Carolyn Cheeks Kilpatrick in 1997.
 She has also served as Detroit Regional Manager for United States Senator Debbie Stabenow and director of former Michigan Governor Jennifer M. Granholm's southeast Michigan office, a cabinet-level position in state government.
 She currently serves as Senior Vice President, Corporate and Civic Engagement for Compass Strategies LLC., a Detroit-based communications, government relations and community relations firm.

 She has completed fellowships with the American Political Science Association in Washington D.C. and the Michigan Political Leadership Program at Michigan State University.
 She is also a graduate of the Leadership Detroit program.
 She continues to write for local and national publications and is a frequent guest and panelist on local radio and television programs.

-Trent's current community leadership includes her service as president of the Rosa Parks Scholarship Foundation and vice president of Connect Detroit.
+Trent's current community leadership includes her service as president of the board of trustees of the Rosa Parks Scholarship Foundation and vice president of the board of Connect Detroit.
 She is a past president of Wayne State's Organization of Black Alumni.
 As a Wayne State University undergraduate, Kim became a member of Delta Sigma Theta Sorority, Inc. at the sorority's Tau Chapter.
 She now serves on the sorority's National Social Action Commission.
 She is an active member of Detroit's Hartford Memorial Baptist Church.